ptarmiganlabs/qs-jwt/README.md

 If you have security concerns or ideas around qs-jwt, please get involved in the project and contribute to making it better!

 > If you discover a serious bug with qs-jwt that may pose a security problem, please disclose it confidentially to security@ptarmiganlabs.com first, so it can be assessed and hopefully fixed prior to being exploited.
 Please do not raise GitHub issues for security-related doubts or problems.

+## Platform specific security information

+The macOS version is signed and notarized by Apple's standard process.
+A warning may still be shown first time the app is started, but that is normal.